Skip to content

 2. Months 7-12: Technicians begin using HNPG org for HNPG properties.
 External client work stays in FixRight org.
 Dual-org for technicians during this window.

 3. Months 12-14: External contracts expire.
-FixRight users migrate to HNPG org.
+FixRight users migrate to HNPG org via Google Workspace JIT provisioning.
 FixRight org decommissioned.

-Why MuleSoft bridge over S2S connection: centralized monitoring, better error handling, transformation logic for different Work Order schemas, and MuleSoft is already in the stack for Yardi integration.
+Why MuleSoft bridge over S2S connection: S2S is a retiring feature; MuleSoft provides centralized monitoring, better error handling, transformation logic for different Work Order schemas, and is already in the stack for Yardi integration.
+Explain the error handling: Anypoint MQ with DLQ, 3-retry exponential backoff, PagerDuty alerting if sync falls behind 15 minutes.

-System Landscape (1 min): Single HNPG org with Sales Cloud (leasing), Service Cloud (maintenance), Field Service (technicians), two Experience Cloud communities (tenant, owner).
+System Landscape (1.5 min): Single HNPG org with Sales Cloud (leasing), Service Cloud (maintenance), Field Service (technicians), two Experience Cloud communities (tenant, owner).
 MuleSoft middleware to Yardi, Stripe, IoT, and FixRight bridge.
+Show Slide 1 - call out the legend (new/keeping/retiring).

-Data Migration (1 min): Yardi bulk load of 12K properties and 45K tenants.
-FixRight historical work orders from SQL Server backup.
+Data Migration (1.5 min): Yardi bulk load of 12K properties and 45K tenants with external keys preserved.
+FixRight historical work orders from SQL Server backup (~85K records).
 Tenant portal migration in waves (5K pilot, then 20K, then 20K).
 30-day parallel run before PHP decommission.
+Data deduplication for overlapping FixRight/HNPG records.

-Governance (0.5 min): Bi-weekly ARB.
+Governance (1 min): Bi-weekly ARB with VP Technology chairing.
 Portal changes require UX review and load testing.
 Financial data changes require VP Finance sign-off.
 Flow-first automation; all integrations through MuleSoft.
+CoE established at month 2 with internal admins and developers.

-Roadmap (1 min): 18 months in three phases.
+Roadmap (1 min): Show the Gantt chart.
+18 months in three phases.
 Field Service first (highest operational impact).
 Portals second (parallel tracks, different teams).
 Smart building third (limited scope today, designed for scale).
 FixRight migration at month 12 after contract expiry.

 Transitions